BigJerBD/Mapyconf/README.md

 PYDARG
 ======
+Toy Project attemting to simplify config management in python (in the end this was a stupid idea)

 Pydarg is a python simple utility package providing a way to handle more deeply dictionary parameters of implemented functions